How Often Should I Service My Boiler in Rhode Island?

 - Warranty.
 Most manufacturers require documented annual service to honor warranty claims on heat exchangers and controls.

 - Longevity.
-Well-maintained boilers last 20–30 years.
-Neglected ones fail in 10–15.
+Well-maintained boilers last 20–30 years; neglected ones fail in 10–15.

 What you can do between visits